UniversalDependencies/docs/_fr-dep/obj-agent.md

 udver: '2'
 ---

-In a causative construction, the `obj:agent` relation attaches the infinitive verb to his agent, when the latter is the syntactical object of the sentence.
+In a causative construction, the `obj:agent` relation attaches the infinitive verb to his agent, when the latter is the syntactical object of the sentence (this initial agent has been demoted and becomes the object of the causative contruction).
 For example, in the following sentence, "ses petits" is the tue agent of the verb "sauter" (_Ses petits ont sauté dans la mare_).
 This nominal phrase can be pronominalized as follows: _La cane les a fait sauter dans la mare._ The use of the pronoun _les_ clearly shows that "ses petits" is the syntactical object of the sentence.